New To Austin Guide: What To Know About Moving To Austin + Austin Neighborhoods Guide [2024]

 South Lamar / Barton Hills

 Another neighborhood I would love to live in!
 You’re someone who wants to be close to the action (Downtown, Zilker, etc) but you also want the chill outdoor vibes that South Austin provides.
-You’re an afternoon at Zilker, paddleboard owner, followed by happy hour at Loro kind of person.
+An afternoon at Zilker, paddleboard owner, followed by happy hour at Loro kind of person.
 You’re looking to live around a diverse age group and overall group of people, and you make enough to afford the rent that comes with this neighborhood!

 Bouldin Creek / Travis Heights / South Congress